When online, are you a Lemming or Leader?

 Business Owner

-I don’t go with the everybody statement, even though I hear that pretty often.
-Maybe 30% no email etiquette vs. 70% who do a great job.
+I disagree with everybody’s statement, even though I often hear that.
+Maybe 30% have no email etiquette vs. 70% who do a great job.
 Am I giving too much credit?

-But where we do get close to “everybody,” not thinking about what is shared on social media and how they share it will impact their business.
+But where we do get close to “everybody” is not thinking about what is shared on social media and how what they share will impact their business.
 Everything is connected.
-Be a jerk on your personal social media accounts, and it’s pretty easy to connect you with your business.
+Be a jerk on your personal social media accounts, and it’s easy to connect you with your business.

-When running a successful online business, your business emails carry more weight as to your legitimacy and credibility than you know.
-Never underestimate how you use email and technology overall will contribute to the determination by others if they will choose to do business with you.
+When running a successful online business, your business emails carry more weight on your legitimacy and credibility than you know.
+Never underestimate how your use of email and technology will contribute to others’ determination of whether to do business with you.

 When I hear this excuse or any other to defend or try to explain why we aren’t applying email and technology best practices, I follow up with, “Are you a lemming or a leader?”